VikParuchuri/surya/README.md

 - `git clone https://github.com/VikParuchuri/surya.git`
 - `cd surya`
-- `poetry install` # Installs main and dev dependencies
+- `poetry install` - installs main and dev dependencies
+- `poetry shell` - activates the virtual environment

 # Limitations

-- Math will not be detected well with the main model.
-Use `DETECTOR_MODEL_CHECKPOINT=vikp/line_detector_math` for better results.
 - This is specialized for document OCR.
 It will likely not work on photos or other images.
 - It is for printed text, not handwriting.
 - The model has trained itself to ignore advertisements.
 - You can find language support for OCR in `surya/languages.py`.
 Text detection should work with any language.
+- Math will not be detected well with the main detector model.
+Use `DETECTOR_MODEL_CHECKPOINT=vikp/line_detector_math` for better results.

 # Benchmarks